The log function

 all real numbers.

-The ln function can be
+The natural logarithm function can be

 extended to the complex numbers,